How to Choose the Best Greenhouse Covering

-Plants respond best to diffused light.
-If you’re looking for the greenhouse covering that will give you the best, most dynamic plant growth, you should consider Solexx greenhouse covering.
+Plants respond best to diffuse light.
+Read more about diffuse light here.
+If you're looking for the greenhouse covering that will give you the best, most dynamic plant growth, you should consider Solexx greenhouse covering.
 Solexx greenhouse covering provides 100% light diffusion which has been shown to accelerate plant growth up to 25%.
-Other greenhouse coverings provide little to no light diffusion, which increases chances for burning and can cause the greenhouse to overheat.
+Other greenhouse coverings provide little to no light diffusion, which increases the chances for plant leaf burn and greenhouse overheating.

 If you live in a cool climate, greenhouse insulation is very important.
 In order to provide good insulation, the greenhouse plastic must be twin-walled.
 Because of this, twin-walled Solexx and polycarbonate greenhouse covering make good materials for people concerned with both cold weather and substantial snow loads.
 However, if you live in a warmer climate, it is important to ensure that your greenhouse covering prevents burning from intensely concentrated light.
 Light diffusion is crucial to preventing plant sun burn and keeping your greenhouse cooler in the summer.
 If you are hoping to grow during the summer months, avoid glass and single-walled or twin-walled polycarbonate, which easily overheat.The table below lists the R-value (insulation rating) for various greenhouse covering types.
 The higher the R value, the lower your heating and cooling costs.